Hello Professor Cordain -

 Dr. Cordain’s Response:

-I have already seen this paper.
-The lead author, Randal Thompson, is a colleague of James O’Keefe at the Mid America Heart Institute.
+The lead author, Randal Thompson, is a colleague of James O’Keefe, formerly at the Mid America Heart Institute.
 James and I have published extensively together over the years.
 I have been aware of this data for quite some time now, and have written about it in the popular press and why the end result (low CVD mortality) may vary from what (high mortality) we see in modern populations.